gled-rs/mastodon-autofollow/README.md

 Simple bot that follows every new user it finds on the public timeline of an instance( except the blacklisted ones, or if the user has #nobot in his bio ).

-This helps populating the federated timeline on the instance I am running with a more broad view of the fediverse.
+The goal of such a bot is to help populating the federated timeline on the instance I am running with a more broad view of the fediverse.
+This helps also small instances federating and gathering toots on the federated timeline, ensuring that your instance is not creating a validation loop or a echo chamber.

+Do not mix this kind of bot for Mastodon with bots on twitter.
+Follow bots on Mastodon are a way to get instances populated with users from other instances, nothing else.

-It's a proof of concept, but a working one
+It's a proof of concept, but a working one.

 please keep a link to the code here or your fork, in case a user wants to be added to the blacklist.